Shruthi018/Food-Ordering-Website/README.md

 3. Visit the About Page to learn more about us.
 4. Use the Contact Page to get in touch with us.

-## Contributing

-Feel free to submit issues and pull requests if you want to contribute to this project.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

 ## Live Demo

 https://shruthi018.github.io/Food-Ordering-Website